 At five-year intervals apart from the years when third-party verification occurs, the Administrator will conduct a five-year qualitative assessment using various methods discussed above.
-When a P/J removal effort has been conducted as part of the project, a more thorough qualitative assessment will be conducted at ten-year intervals to ensure that all new growth has been removed.
+When a P/J removal effort has been conducted as part of the project, a more thorough qualitative assessment will be conducted at ten year intervals to ensure that all new growth has been removed.

-Every fifteenth year (at minimum), a third-party verification is conducted and all documentation (i.e., current conditions data, HQT outputs, and final credit calculations) is reviewed by the Administrator to evaluate the project based on GRSG habitat goals included in the Management Plan.
+For private Credit Projects exvery fifteenth year (at minimum), a third-party verification is conducted and all documentation (i-e.g., current conditions data, HQT outputs, and final credit calculations) is reviewed by the Administrator to evaluate the project based on GRSG habitat goals included in the Management Plan.
+If warranted, the Mitigation Plan of a public lands Credit Project may be updated following the evaluation of the five-year qualitative assessments if ecological conditions are not stable to increasing.